tinko26/ao/docs/environment/mathf.md

 Although the standard library provides such constants and functions, too, they are not available in a freestanding runtime environment.
 Then again, many toolchains provide implementations, either in software, or highly optimized for target platforms with an FPU.

-Therefore, the environment package does provide an implementation for most of the functions.
+Therefore, the environment package does not provide an implementation for most of the functions.
 Consequently, an implementation must be provided by a hardware-specific package by overriding this module.